-This vegan-friendly Vegetable Korma is an easy, homemade curry that uses easy-to-find ingredients, and a simple step-by-step recipe.
+This vegan-friendly Vegetable Korma is an easy homemade curry that uses easy-to-find ingredients and a simple step-by-step recipe.

-Guys, I'm a little obsessed with Indian curries.
-When I go more than a week without eating it, I start craving curry and can't think about anything else.
+Guys, I'm a little obsessed with Indian curries in all its forms.
+When I go more than a week without eating it, I start craving curry and I can't think about anything else.

-This recipe is for Vegetable Korma– a creamy, sweet Indian dish that is often served with rice.
+This recipe is for Vegetable Korma, a creamy, sweet Indian dish that is often served with rice.

-Making Vegetable Korma
+How to Make Vegetable Korma

 Ginger + Cashew Paste: